hpcaitech/ColossalAI/.github/pull_request_template.md

 - [ ] I have added thorough tests.
 - [ ] I have added docstrings for all the functions/methods I implemented

-## ⭐️ Do you enjoy contribution to Colossal-AI?
+## ⭐️ Do you enjoy contributing to Colossal-AI?

 - [ ] 🌝 Yes, I do.
 - [ ] 🌚 No, I don't.

-Tell us more if you don't enjoy contribution to Colossal-AI.
+Tell us more if you don't enjoy contributing to Colossal-AI.